 Yes, We have sold our books at St. Jerome Academy’s book fair for 2 years, and have that operation streamlined to carry over easily toward any other K-8 institution.

 Regarding how an author might submit their work for our consideration to carry, process entails a submission copy to be reviewed within 2 weeks by our internal review committee, to ensure material is aligned with the Magisterium.
 Should it seem acceptable and desirable for us to carry, we then reach out to author or publisher to secure initial copies.

-Yes, we gladly are of service to customers who wish to order through us books we may not have on hand, should the content of the book be of its nature not in opposition to the Magisterium, and really available through our distribution channels to secure.
+Yes, we gladly are of service to customers who wish to order books through us that we may not have on hand.
+The content of the book must not be in opposition to the Magisterium and readily available through our distribution channels to secure though.

 Studies in Catholic Faith and Culture

 Yes.
 This course costs $400 dollars.